reshufflehq/reshuffle-pgsql-connector/README.md

 `npm install reshuffle-pgsql-connector`

-### Reshuffle SQL Connector
+### Reshuffle Postgres SQL Connector

-This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to SQL databases.
+This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to Postgres SQL databases.

 The following example lists all information from the "users" table: